-The widespread use of cloud solutions for core business processes makes reliable Internet connectivity critical for small to medium-size enterprises.
+The widespread use of cloud solutions for core business processes makes reliable Internet connectivity critical for enterprises.
 From inventory management to communications and virtual desktop infrastructure, enterprises are placing more workloads in the cloud and more pressure on their networks.
 Also, a growing remote workforce highlights the importance of supporting productivity anywhere, at any time.
 Delivering multi-site wide area network (WAN) successfully becomes a critical priority.

 Challenges for Multi-Site WAN Delivery

 An enterprise can spend months planning the rollout of a cloud solution, with extensive testing and buy-in from key stakeholders.
 When it’s deployed across the entire organization, performance issues often emerge, and productivity suffers.
 These performance issues may immediately be designated as network problems, even if the infrastructure is supporting other applications for superior delivery.

 Enterprises may attempt to solve the problem simply by adding more bandwidth, or they may rely on a dual router to try to balance the outbound Internet traffic.
 The difficulty is that the dual router doesn’t balance loads intelligently and its rigid approach can worsen congestion.
 As increased cloud migration puts pressure on infrastructure some common issues that create network problems can include: